peter812/PRM/replit.md

 The application supports session-based authentication for the internal web UI and API key-based access for external integrations.
 API keys are hashed and managed via a settings page, never included in data exports.
 User creation is disabled by default after initial setup and can be re-enabled after a database reset.

+### Database Reset

+The "Reset Database" feature performs a complete wipe of all data including the current ME user.
+After reset:
+- All tables are dropped and recreated
+- Default relationship and interaction types are seeded
+- No users are preserved (including the current ME user)
+- User creation is re-enabled
+- The current session is destroyed
+- User is redirected to /welcome to create a new account

 ### Key Features & Design Decisions

 -   **Global Search:** Real-time top-bar search with prioritized results for people and groups.